nmazmn/ssm-assessment/README.md

 docker-compose logs -f mosaquitto-broker
 ```

-After the file transfer succesfully completed the file will be available in server upload folder.
+After the file transfer succesfully completed the file will be available in generated server-uploads folder.

 ### Running Tests
 ```bash